olegrobotnik/git_workshop/git_instructions.md

 You'll see a version number if git is installed otherwise you'll get an error message.

-If it is just not installed download the latest version of git from https://git-scm.com/downloads.
+If it is just not installed download the latest version of git from https://git-scm.com/downloads or install it from [PowerShell](https://github.com/PowerShell/PowerShell/releases/download/v7.2.1/PowerShell-7.2.1-win-x64.msi) via winget command.

 [Download last version of git from git website](https://git-scm.com/downloads).

 ## Set-up git

 You should introduce yourself to git.
+Enter your name and an email.

 ```
 git config --global user.name «Your name in english»